 April 2012, I've finally had my first ever client on Upwork!
 It was overwhelming.
 However, the downside with freelancing is that when you finish a project with a client, you have to find another one again, and again, and again.
 There are times that I am idle for few weeks or months after finishing one project.
 It's a good thing that I was able to find a long-term client.
 While working for him, I still look for some short-term clients, others are only project-based.
 Sad to say, my long-term client has to let go of me because his budget was tight.
 As a result, I was on the verge of giving up online work.
 I was being pressured to find a "real job".

 Year 2013, I enrolled in college - a different course from what I took up previously.
 I studied Industrial Engineering and I work during my vacant hours.
 It was never easy.
 Until one day, clients keep pouring in until I can no longer handle my studies.
-It took me 4 semesters (2 years) in school before I finally able to choose between work and studies.
+It took me 4 semesters (2 years) in school before I've finally decided which to choose between work and studies.
 Since the opportunity is at my doorstep, I chose to dedicate my time with working from home.
 I had more time with my family and we get to travel often.
 No more exams to think of.
 Although I didn't finish this course, there's no regret on my part.

-Going back to online work, while working for different clients, I learned a lot in the process and I was able to upgrade my skills.
+While working for different clients, I learned a lot in the process and I was able to upgrade my skills.
 From a simple data entry and research, I learned SEO (Search Engine Optimization) and different online marketing tactics.
 It was the start that I became in-demand to clients.
 Before, I was the one looking for clients every single day.
 Now, the clients were the ones inviting me to do the job for them.

 Despite being in-demand to clients, I didn't settle for what I already know.
 My hunger for learning is unstoppable.
 When one of my clients asked me to design his website with some coding, I immediately accepted the task even though I didn't know anything about it.
 Thanks to my friend Google, I was able to deliver a high quality website and my client was so happy about it.
 Since then, I realized that website design and development is something that I'm really interested in.
 Now, I have built a LOT of websites (I already lost count) and I'm enjoying what I do.

 Like most people, I also take a break from work once in a while.
-I go hiking and camping with my family.
+I go hiking and camping with my son.
 If not in the mountains, we just travel and explore places.
 I also collect banknotes of every country we visit.

 This is one thing I liked the most in freelancing.
-I was able to do these things without worrying about taking leaves and work schedule because I handle my own time.
+I was able to do these things without worrying about absences and work schedule because I handle my own time.
 Don't worry.
 Before I take a break, I see to it that all the tasks are done.
 I always deliver work on or before the agreed deadline.
 And most of the times, I still work even we're traveling.